Berkeley-CS61B/website-fa23/materials/lab/lab02/index.md

 ## `Bomb`

 The `BombMain` class calls the various `phase` methods of the `Bomb` class.
+At this point, if you were to run `BombMain`, you'll notice that there are some errors - this is because the current inputs to the phase methods aren't the correct passwords!
-Your job is to figure out what the passwords to each of these phrases is by _using the IntelliJ debugger_.
+Your job is to figure out what the passwords to each of these phases is by _using the IntelliJ debugger_.

 {% include alert.html type="danger" content="
 **WARNING**: The code is written so that you can't find the password just by reading it.
 For